symfony/panther/README.md

 The `PantherTestCase` class allows you to easily write E2E tests.
 It automatically starts your app using the built-in PHP web server and let you crawl it using Panther.
-It extends [PHPUnit](https://phpunit.de/)'s `TestCase` and provide all testing tools you're used to.
+It extends [PHPUnit](https://phpunit.de/)'s `TestCase` and provides all of the testing tools you're used to.

 ```php
 <?php